M0rica/MCdisplay/README.md

   ### Pause a video
   You can pause a video playing by typing `/display pause` and resume it ba typing `/display pause` again.
   ### Replay a video
   You can replay the last video you played by either typing in the video play command with the same filename again or by typing `/display replay`.
-The last video gets stored in memory, so it can be played instantly again!
+The last video gets stored in memory, so it can be played again instantly!
   ### Stop a video
   You can also stop the video playing completely by using `/display stop`.
-This will stop the video and requires you to type in a video or the replay command to start again.
+This will stop the video playback and it can't be continued from the frame it is at.
   ### Change resolution
   Changing resolution is as simple as typing `/display resolution <width>x<height>`, the plugin will suggest you some 16:9 resolutions you can select so you don't have to look them up.
 You can change to any resolution and aspect resolution though, I wouldn't recommend going higher than 1280x720.
     The screen will despawn and then spawn again which can lagg the server for a few seconds.
 Your videos and images will automatically get scaled to the highest resolution possible to fit your current resolution and aspect ratio.